storbel/openshift-labs/openshift-labs/openshift-application-deployment/deploy_git.md

 `oc get pods -o wide -l app=advanced-app`{{execute}}

-Modify the index.php page code source on  your git repository, then redeploy application :
+Modify the index.php page code source on  your git repository, then re-deploy application :

+Rebuild the application

+`oc rollout latest dc/advanced-app -n acs`{{execute}}

+Check of your updates were applied ????
+It was not applied as an image build should run first

+Start a New build :

+`oc start-build bc/advanced-app`{{execute}}

 Rebuild the application

 `oc rollout latest dc/advanced-app -n acs`{{execute}}

 Check what happens on the Openshift Console overview tab